Profile picture of Katya Hokanson

 Statement

-Prof. Hokanson's current research interests include the history of Russian colonialism in the Caucasus and Central Asia, the writing of Aleksandr Pushkin, and Russian women writers of the nineteenth century, particularly Madame Blavatsky.
+Prof. Hokanson's current research interests include the history of Russian colonialism in the Caucasus and Central Asia, the writing of Aleksandr Pushkin, Tolstoy and Dostoevsky, and Russian women writers of the nineteenth century.
 Her teaching focuses on Russian and European literature of the nineteenth century and literary theory.

 Publications